top of page

 Like a string snapped on the qin, lightning in a bottle,

-To the south they zig-zagged, leaping down the stream,
+Southward they zig-zag, leaping down the stream.

-Till the rapids’ end, whirlpools of white foam swirling.
+Till the rapids end, whirlpools of white foam swirling.

 My own life is swept away with nights and days.

-Many lifetimes seem like whirlpools till awakening, -
+All lifetimes spin like whirlpools till awakening,

-You can see both banks lined with dark green stones
+You can see both banks lined with dark green stones,

 I’d free this self from an earthly being to a beingless,

-To outwit the Creator’s design to navigate mankind.
+To outwit the Creator’s design that navigates mankind.

 We’d better stop for the shore, each to his own horse.